herodotous/pururin/README.md

-youtube-dl-playlist(with proxy support)
+Turboimage downloader
 =======================================

-Pururin is doujinshi site, and this app is used for downloading doujinshi chapters from the site.
+Turboimage is image repo, and this app is used for downloading  images in bulk from any given folder

-**Usage:** *pururin <SourceFile> <Destination>*
+**Usage:** *turboimage <SourceFolder> <Destination>*

-In List.txt, there will be url link of chapter, that you wish to download, and in case of multiple links, each link sperated by newline.
+In sourcefolder, there will be downloaded thumbnails of smaller images, that you wish to download.

 If the script fails in the middle of the playlist you can restart it with the same options and should pick up where it left off.